Franco Cabrera

-Franco Ángelo Cabrera Torres (born 1 May 1983) is a Chilean footballer who currently plays as a goalkeeper for Concón National.
+Franco Ángelo Cabrera Torres (born 1 May 1983) is a Chilean former footballer who played as a goalkeeper.

 Club career

 As a youth player, Cabrera was with Unión Española before joining the under-17 team of Deportes Melipilla, with whom he made his professional debut.

 With an extensive career in the Chilean football, Cabrera played for clubs such as Universidad de Concepción, Coquimbo Unido, Santiago Morning, Deportes Recoleta, among others.

 On 26 January 2024, he joined San Antonio Unido in the Segunda División Profesional de Chile.
 After playing three matches, he announced his retirement on 20 March of the same year, aged 40.
 However, he returned to the activity by joining Concón National in 2025.